What Type of Insurance Will You Need When Getting Engaged or Married?

 In addition to providing coverage for all the things you have in your home, residential insurance also provides liability coverage to protect you and your family.

 Many people think that buying renter's insurance is not necessary and wait to buy a home before they buy insurance, but considering renters insurance before you buy a home may not only protect your things and liability while you rent, but may save you money on your home insurance when you buy your first home since you will establish an insurance history that may grant you discounts.

-Once you are engaged, married or are in a domestic partnership, you should look into the health insurance options that you and your fiancee or spouse have because it may make sense to change your health insurance policy into a family plan.
+- Health Insurance: Once you are engaged, married or are in a domestic partnership, you should look into the health insurance options that you and your fiancee or spouse have because it may make sense to change your health insurance policy into a family plan.
 Exploring all your options may be a good way to save money on your health insurance, especially if you take advantage of coordination of benefits options in cases where you would be covered under two plans.

-It is worth considering that the younger you buy life insurance, the less expensive it is.
+- Life Insurance and Disability Insurance: It is worth considering that the younger you buy life insurance, the less expensive it is.
 There are many options for low-cost life insurance that you can look into.
 Insurance for disability is also something worth having a conversation about with your future spouse, especially if you are a freelance worker.

-Learn more about the 7 things wedding insurance may cover to help you decide if this is something you are going to need.
+- Wedding Insurance: There are 7 things wedding insurance may cover to help you decide if this is something you are going to need.

-You have several options to insure an engagement ring.
+- Engagement Ring Insurance: You have several options to insure an engagement ring.

 3 Options to Insure an Engagement Ring